aek3450/qgc-user-guide/en/SetupView/Joystick.md

 ## Advanced Options

 Some additional Options are available at the **Advanced** tab.
-These options may be useful for specific, unsual setups, for increasing sensibility, and for handling noisy joysticks.
+These options may be useful for specific, unusual setups, for increasing sensibility, and for handling noisy joysticks.

 ### Throttle Options
    ![Joystick setup - Throttle Modes](../../assets/setup/joystick_throttle_modes.jpg)